 “That’s good, Jess!
 Did you wear your sling?”

 “I know.”
-He looked at me.
-He knew.
+He looked at me; he knew.
+And I knew now was my chance.

 “I think I want to ride my bike.
 You don’t have to swing your arm to ride a bike.”

 “That’s a great idea!
 I’ll check your tires tomorrow.”
 He paused.
-“And you have to wear your helmet!”
+“But you have to promise to wear your helmet!”

 6 p.m.
 Monday, March 31

 I was lying on the treatment table.
 Electrodes were stuck to my shoulder.
-Mom was hoping e-stim would stimulate my nerve.
-In order for my shoulder to work, I needed it to grow.
+Mom was hoping e-stim would stimulate my axillary and suprascapular nerves.
+In order for my shoulderdeltoid to work, I needed them to grow.

 “On three.
 One, two, three.”
 Mom turned on the power supply.